ei-upb/ETthesis/README.md

 * Pushing your changes with `git push` will push them to your own remote (not the template).
 * Calling `git pull template master` again will update the template.
 * Updating the template will *not* overwrite your local changes.
-* As long as you do not change core files like `emtthesis.cls`, no merge conflicts should occur.
+* As long as you do not change core files like `etthesis.cls`, no merge conflicts should occur.